segmentio/segment-docs/src/connections/destinations/catalog/rehook/index.md

 });
 ```

-Segment sends `Track` calls to Rehook as a Custom Event.
-When you call the track, Segment sends the event to Rehook with the event name and all properties that you specified.
+Segment sends Track calls to Rehook as a Custom Event.
+When you make a Track call, Segment sends the event to Rehook with the event name and all properties that you specified.

-> info "How Rehook handles incoming userId and referral_code in track call"
+> info "How Rehook handles incoming userId and referral_code in Track calls"
-> * The userId field is required.
-Rehook drops track calls without a userId.
+> * The `userId` field is required.
+Rehook drops track calls without a `userId`.
-> * If a call is made with anonymousId, Rehook drops the track call.
+> * If a call is made with `anonymousId`, Rehook drops the track call.
-> * The referral_code field is required, if event name is set as a conversion event on Rehook.
+> * The `referral_code` field is required, if event name is set as a conversion event on Rehook.

 {% include components/actions-fields.html %}